KikodaCode/kikoda-cdk-constructs/API.md

 ```

 - *Type:* boolean
+- *Default:* true

 Add a step to pull down and remove asset zips from the cloud assembly output from the Synth step.

-This is usefull when you have a lot of resources and are hitting the CFN limit for input
+This is useful when you have a lot of
-artifact size.
+resources and are hitting the CFN limit for input artifact size.

 ---